 To begin, our long time friend Justin Wuycheck joined us, like part of our family.
 With this he got to know several other members of this extended family of P.A.T.H FINDERS.
 This filled us with hope that he would find happiness here doing what he loves (bicycling and enjoying the vast complexities of wine).
 We are forever grateful for his stead-fast efforts to master Czech grammar and make ends meet.

 There were a number of other surprises as well this year.
 A family re-union, bringing another long time friend and associate, Jan Pařez, together with his distant relatives.
 In 20 years of working on other people’s family history, this was a chance to enjoy spending a day in his own ancestral villages.

 Alternately, we enjoyed longer trips with larger family groups this season.
 In one case 10 days hiking and visiting the whole width and breadth of this big/small country.
 Several tours took us beyond the Czech boarders as well, and re-united us with some old friends.
 Our thanks go to Bela in Slovakia, the Lesko family in Hungary, Alena in Moravia, Michal in Slovakia and Chris in Poland.
-You have given us so much to be grateful for.
+You have all given us so much to be grateful for.